Preliminary note

 - The LLM talks to MCP.

-- The MCP server translates between MCP and the specific API.
+- The MCP server translates between MCP and concrete API.

 - Switch from Linear to Jira → same protocol, different server.